scaleoutsystems/fedn/docs/projects.rst

 You can also test *train* and *validate* entrypoint using CLI command:

 .. note:: Before running the fedn run train or fedn run validate commands, make sure to download the training and test data.
-The downloads are usually handled by the "fedn run startup" command.
+The downloads are usually handled by the "fedn run startup" command in the examples provided by FEDn.

 .. code-block:: bash